paketo-buildpacks/rfcs/text/web-servers/0006-web-servers-rearchitecture.md

 Currently Nginx and HTTPD behave as monolithic buildpacks, installing a dependency, running configuration, and writing a start command.
-This is antithetical to the Paketo buildpack philosophy as it means that the buildpacks are not modular and it is hard to use components of the buildpack easily, such as installing just the dependency which is an issue in buildpacks such PHP.
+This is antithetical to the Paketo buildpack philosophy as it means that the buildpacks are not modular and it is hard to use components of the buildpack easily.

+For example, the PHP buildpacks have both the Nginx and HTTP as a dependency because both can be used and web servers for PHP applications.
+However, the PHP buildpacks only really need the web server dependencies to be installed and then custom PHP specific configurtaion will be written to make the selected web server work optimally.
+This means that in order for the current buildpack configuration to work we must write the current Nginx and HTTPD buildpacks in such a way that their configuration can be overwritten in a later buildpack.
+This means that any an all new features must take into acount their interaction with both the Web Servers language domain as well as the PHP language domain.
+This development and interaction would be greatly simplified if the PHP buildpacks could just require the dependency that they need without any of the attached configuration.

 ## Implementation